SantaSpeen/git-switch/README.md

 	   --is_private=<True/False>
 ```

-The script if gonna clone all the repos for a given access token under dst_folder/org_name/repo_name
+The script if going to clone all the repos for a given access token under `dst_folder/org_name/repo_name`.